Learning With Indigenous Communities to Advance Health Equity

-For generations, Indigenous Peoples have known that our health is intertwined with the health of our earth.
-Their worldview recognizes that being healthy means ensuring the natural resources that give us life are well cared for.
+For generations, Indigenous peoples have known that our health is intertwined with the health of our Earth.
+It's a worldview that recognizes that being healthy means we need to care for our natural resources that sustain life.

 In contrast, Western mindsets tend to view the natural world as an inventory of useful commodities—separate from, and existing only in service to, humanity.
-Overusing, polluting, and extracting without considering the long-term impacts has created conditions that fuel health inequities in our country: contaminated drinking water, food scarcity, air pollution, and extreme heat are contributing to poor health and driving up disease, particularly in low-income neighborhoods and communities of color.
+Overusing, polluting, and extracting without considering the long-term impacts has created conditions that fuel health inequities in our country: contaminated drinking water, food scarcity, air pollution, and extreme heat are contributing to poor health and driving up disease.

 Transforming our relationship with nature is key to building a sustainable, equitable, and healthy future for all.
-Through the forcible removal, violence, oppression, and other injustices Indigenous Peoples have experienced, they have remained powerful stewards for many of our natural resources.
-Their values, practices, and policies can show us the way to heal and reclaim the health of our earth and humanity.
+Indigenous values, practices, and policies can show us the way to heal and reclaim the health of our Earth and humanity.

 Here are just some examples of Indigenous leadership in practice:

 Tó éí ííńá át’é.
 In the Navajo language, that means water is life.
-As sacred as Earth, fire, and air, the element cannot be taken for granted on the Navajo Nation lands in northwest New Mexico, where one-third of the tribe lacks running water at home.
+Water is as sacred as earth, fire, and air.
+It cannot be taken for granted on the Navajo Nation lands in northwest New Mexico, where one-third of the tribe lacks running water at home.

-A severe underinvestment in infrastructure in the Navajo nation—driven by structural racism—and mismanagement of the Colorado river by government agencies has left the Navajo Nation confronting major water resource problems.
-Cindy Howe, the director of the Navajo Water Project, is helping to catalyze healing by addressing the immediate need to increase access to water with the DIGDEEP water system—plumbing that draws on a buried 1,200-gallon tank powered by solar panels to provide for a family’s basic needs.
+The Navajo Nation is confronting major drought due to a severe underinvestment in infrastructure driven by structural racism and mismanagement of the Colorado river by government agencies.
+Cindy Howe, the director of DIGDEEP's Navajo Water Project, is leading a team to address the immediate need to increase access to water.
+DIGDEEP's solar-powered water system draws water from a buried 1,200-gallon tank to provide for a family’s basic needs.

 “My hope is that one day the homes of every Navajo person will be hooked up to a water system, with indoor plumbing, a really nice shower, a commode, and a sink,” says Howe.
 “That is what I wish for my tribe and indeed for all in America.”

-Horses have long been integral to Native cultures, a source of both abundance and spiritual connection.
-Indigenous Peoples have many stories to tell about how horses entered their lives and a rich tradition of art that honors the animal as a fellow creature of the Earth.
-For Charlie Four Bear, an elder on the Fort Peck Indian reservation in Montana, horses also became a way to reach young people who felt disconnected from their roots: a feeling many Native young people share as a result of our country’s colonial history and assimilation policies that have led to the erasure of Indigenous culture.
+Horses have long been integral to many Native cultures, a source of both abundance and spiritual connection.
+Indigenous peoples have many stories to tell about how horses entered their lives and a rich tradition of art that honors the animal as a fellow creature of the Earth.
+For Charlie Four Bear, an elder on the Fort Peck Indian Reservation in Montana, horses also became a way to reach young people who felt disconnected from their roots.
+It's a feeling many Native young people share as a result of our country’s colonial history and assimilation policies that have led to the erasure of Indigenous culture.

-His Youth Mentor Equine Program helped to rekindle a sense of identity as it taught boys and girls how to forge a relationship with horses.
+Charlie Four Bear created a Youth Mentor Equine Program to rekindle a sense of identity.
+It taught boys and girls how to forge a relationship with horses.
 Sadly, Charlie Four Bear passed away in 2017, at the age of 59, but his efforts remain an inspiration.
-A story in Take Us to a Better Place, an RWJF-developed collection of fiction that encourages dialogue about a Culture of Health, draws on his work.
+He was a muse in Take Us to a Better Place, an RWJF-developed book that asks readers to imagine a world where health is not a privilege, but a right.

 New Zealand is showing how things can be done differently, thanks to legislation championed by the Māori peoples and passed by parliament.
 Through those efforts, the Whanganui River was granted “personhood,” recognizing its right to be healthy and protected from harm.
 In 2020, tribal leaders from Arizona traveled to New Zealand to immerse themselves in the culture and customs of their Indigenous relatives and draw blessings from the Whanganui.
 In connecting with the spiritual authority of the waters, the visitors deepened their understanding that rivers can only be reinvigorated by changing the ways in which we relate to them.